angular/components/src/cdk/datetime/datetime.md

 selectedChange.emit(newDate);
 ```

-Finally, the user can use their newly-created `MyCalendar` component:
+Finally, the user can use their custom `MyCalendar` component:

 ```html
 <input [cdkDatepicker]="picker">